MisanthropicBit/vim-numbers/README.md

   </p>
 </div>

-A is a small plugin that provides text objects for visually selecting numbers in decimal, binary, hexadecimal and octal formats.
+A small plugin that provides text objects for integral or floating-point numbers (with or without scientific notation) and binary, hexadecimal and octal numbers.

 ## Installation